SL1dee36/Fire-Grasp/README.md

   - Mode 2: This mode draws a hexagon around the detected fire.

   You can add more display and/or output options as well

+  #### Parameters of processing of the received data
+  - **KERNEL_SIZE:** This is the size of the kernel used for dilatation and erosion operations.
+A kernel is simply a matrix of a certain size that OpenCV uses to perform these operations.
+In your case, KERNEL_SIZE = (1, 1), which means that the kernel is a 1x1 matrix.

+  - **DILATE_ITERATIONS:** This is the number of dilate iterations OpenCV will perform on the image.
+Dilation is the process of increasing the size of objects in an image.
+In your case, DILATE_ITERATIONS = 10, which means that OpenCV will perform 10 dilatation iterations on the image.

+  - **ERODE_ITERATIONS:** This is the number of erosion iterations that OpenCV will perform on the image.
+Erosion is the process of reducing the size of objects in an image.
+In your case, ERODE_ITERATIONS = 50, which means that OpenCV will perform 50 iterations of erosion on the image.

+You can use these parameters to customize the fire detection algorithm.
+Changing `KERNEL_SIZE` can affect the size of objects that the algorithm can detect.
+Increasing `DILATE_ITERATIONS` can help the algorithm detect larger objects, while increasing `ERODE_ITERATIONS` can help the algorithm detect smaller objects.
+However, care should be taken as too large values can lead to excessive dilatation or erosion, which can skew the results.
+Experimenting with these parameters can help you find the optimal settings for your particular application.

 ## Video Demonstration